On generalized deformation problems: Introduction

 This paper is organized as followings:

 In section 2, we introduce the basic definitions and notations that are needed in our paper.
 In section 3 we aim to prove two important propositions \ref{prop1} and \ref{prop2} that will be used in the proofs of our two theorems in section 4.
 To achieve this, we apply the methods in the proof of \cite[Lemma 1.2]{A} to the case of Frobenius closure, then use the method of proving (6)$\Rightarrow$(2) in \cite[Theorem 1.1]{A} to get Proposition \ref{prop1}.
-We use the similar method to get Proposition \ref{prop2}.
-After all preparations, in section 4 we complete the proofs of our main theorems for F-singularities.
-In section 5 we firstly prove two lemmas (i.e. Lemma \ref{new1} and Lemma \ref{new2}) to help to solve the case of $I\nsubseteq P$ for $R_k$ and $S_k$, then we prove three theorems about Serre's conditions $R_k$, $S_k$ and $R_k+S_{k+1}$ in the deformation problem, which help to solve the cases for normal rings and reduced rings, and at last we use Auslander's Zerodivisor Conjecture (which is a theorem by Robert's work \cite{R2}) to prove the theorem about domains in the generalized deformation problem.
+We use a similar method to get Proposition \ref{prop2}.
+After all preparations, in section 4 we complete the proofs of our main theorems for $F$-singularities.
+In section 5 we firstly prove two lemmas (i.e. Lemma \ref{new1} and Lemma \ref{new2}) to help to solve the case of $I\nsubseteq P$ for $R_k$ and $S_k$ where $P$ is a prime ideal of $R$, then we prove three theorems about Serre's conditions $R_k$, $S_k$ and $R_k+S_{k+1}$ in the deformation problem, which help to solve the cases for normal rings and reduced rings, and at last we use Auslander's Zerodivisor Conjecture (which is a theorem by Robert's work \cite{R2}) to prove the theorem about domains in the generalized deformation problem.